kottkrig/microdotblog-photos-page/README.md

 ## Customize

 This plugin supports two types of layouts.
 The currently used layout can be set, by you, in the Micro.blog plugin settings.
-The layouts are "grid" and "masonry".
+The layout options are "grid" and "masonry".

 ### Grid: